jgrigg2017/AlexaComputerController/README.md

 ### Alexa Skill Setup (Part II):

+1. Return to your skill in the Amazon Developer Console.
-1. Select "Configuration" on the left side panel.
+2. Select "Configuration" on the left side panel.
-2. For "Service Endpoint Type" select "AWS Lambda ARN (Amazon Resource Name)."
+3. For "Service Endpoint Type" select "AWS Lambda ARN (Amazon Resource Name)."
-3. In the "Default" entry field, enter your Lambda function's ARN that you wrote down earlier.
-It looks something this: "arn:aws:lambda:us-east-1:58651155688:function:ComputerController"
+4. In the "Default" entry field, enter your Lambda function's ARN that you wrote down earlier.
+It looks something like this: "arn:aws:lambda:us-east-1:58651155688:function:ComputerController"
-4. Select "Next" at the bottom of the screen.
+5. Select "Next" at the bottom of the screen.
-5. This should complete the setup of your custom Alexa Skill.
+6. This should complete the setup of your custom Alexa Skill.
 Make sure your computer is running [Server.java](src/main/server/Server.java) and you can now test your skill either through the Amazon Developer Console or through an Alexa device such as an Amazon Echo that is linked to your Amazon Developer account.

 ## Make your own custom commands: